adobe/experience-platform-workshop-201901/README.md

 - Ingest sample data in XDM format into Adobe Experience Platform
 - Segment profiles created in the Unified Profile Service based off ingested data
 - Understand what can be done with XDM data and Unified Profiles
+- Query the data ingested into Experience Platform using Profile Query Service
-- Set up and Launch streaming endpoint and build rules to stream data from a webpage into Platform
+- Set up a Launch streaming endpoint and build rules to stream data from a webpage into Platform

 #### Workshop Info & Credentials